GyuyeongKim/NetClone-public/README.md

    `client.c`

-   - Line 26 MAX_SRV // the maximum number of servers in the testbed
+   - Line 26 MAX_SRV // the number of servers
    - Line 34 NUM_CLI // the number of clients
-   - Lines 183~212 // src_ip and dst_ip arrays.
+   - Lines 183~211 // src_ip and dst_ip arrays.
    - Lines 442~445 //Please set the interface name correctly.
-By default, it is set to `enp1s0np0`.
+By default, it is set to `enp1s0` or `enp1s0np0`.

     `server.c`
+   - Line 35 NUM_CLI // the number of clients
+   - Line 36 NUM_SRV // the number of servers.
+This is only for LAEDGE coordinator.

-   - Lines 281~289 // src_ip and dst_ip arrays for LAEDGE coordinators.
+   - Lines 280~289 // src_ip and dst_ip arrays for LAEDGE coordinator.
+The reason why `10.0.1.103` (node3) is absent is, because node3 is the coordinator.
    - Lines 707~711 //Please set the interface name correctly.
-By default, it is set to `enp1s0np0`
+By default, it is set to `enp1s0np0` or `enp1s0np0`.
 4. Compile `client.c` and `server.c` using `make`.

 ## Switch-side